tedconf/front_end_builds/README.md

 new app named `app-name`, and you'll receive  instructions on how to start pushing builds.

+#### Option to host two client(web/mobile) on same path:

+ Default client is 'web',

+ To serve mobile client app on same domain name, create app with same name as web client and choose client as mobile.

 Note:
 If you're using this engine to serve an ember app at the Root, be sure to put all other Rails routes above the `front_end` route - as this take priority